 If you are like most yoga beginners, you likely have quite a few questions.
-Well, these FAQ’s for yoga beginners should help to get you started!
+Then FAQs for yoga beginners should help you get started.

-Yoga can be an intimidating practice to embark on, but don’t worry.
-You’re sure to find a yoga practice that you enjoy.
+Yoga can be an intimidating practice to embark on.
+The key to making it enjoyable is to find the one that fits you the best.

 Experiment with different styles of classes.
 You may be surprised by how different they can be.
 Keep searching until you find the style of yoga that is right for you.